 One of the great ways to you as a project manager can avoid the above-mentioned pitfalls is to employ the rule including four steps: plan, lead, communicate, manage.

 Planning is the most important part of managing a project!
 Planning includes identifying the stakeholders, analysing project risk, developing the project plan, defining requirements and establishing communication with the team members.
 Good planning will save the project from problems with poor scope definition, lack of structure and unrealistic milestones.

 A project manager is a leader and the quality of the leadership will reflect in the success of the project.
 As a project manager, be proactive in setting clear expectations for the team and establishing well-defined directions for their work.
 Do not be afraid to ask for assistance when needed and connect to the management for further support.
 At the same time, do not forget the importance of regular control and step in when the project takes on the wrong direction.

 Communication is not an easy step, yet its good execution pays off.
 Communication includes sharing objectives and recognizing different perspectives.
 A good communicator is not afraid to face different opinions or address assumptions.
 Only by communication the goals and expectations are clearly defined.
 Part of the art of communication is to allow for feedback and criticism that lead to improvement of work, environment and relationships.

 Good managing means leading by example, setting the expectations and requirements and remaining at the scene at all times.
 A project manager is a teacher and mentor, so part of good management involves taking time to train the team and offer consultation along the way.

-All in all, it is essential for project managers to how to overcome project failure by adopting both leadership and proper management.
+All in all, it is essential for project managers to know how to overcome project failure by adopting both leadership and proper management.
 Proper techniques of project management will surely result in project success.
-Explore the institute's course page to find a suitable course for you to enhance your project management and leadership skills.
+Explore our Certified Agile Project Management course to enhance your project management and leadership skills.